-I AM
+I AM That I AM

-Fred R. Coulter-November 12, 1983
+Fred R. Coulter

 Think about Christ.
 Why is that they can say certain things about Christ but really not understand the Truth?
 What is it that was missed in Christ's message by so many people?
 As I've mentioned many times before, the book of John is a very unusual book.
-Though it is very easy to read, there are many, many things in the book of John which are very, very important for us to understand.
-So we'll fall back a little bit on our Greek, and I want to show you two words in the Greek which mean the same thing:
+Though it is very easy to read, there are many, many things in the book of John that are very, very important for us to understand.
+So, we'll fall back a little bit on our Greek, and I want to show you two words in the Greek that mean the same thing:

-- 1. ego-you've heard the word ego used in psychological terms.
-That means I am - 2. eimi-which means I am
+- 1. ego-you've heard the word ego used in psychological terms; that means I am - 2. eimi-means I am

 In the Greek you want it to be very emphatic!
 You use the term 'ego-eimi' or 'eimi-ego' because you can switch the words around in the Greek.
 We'll see what sort of meaning this has, especially in the book of John.
-It is used occasionally by others when they want to state something very emphatic; and it's stating what you are as a being: I am.... (whatever).
-We will see how John records for us, in the Gospel of John, some of the very emphatic statements of Jesus Christ.
-But before we get there, let's go to Exodus 3:14, because this has an awful lot to do with who Christ is.
-And one of the first difficulties that most pseudo-Christian religions have concerning Jesus Christ is that most of them-some of them do-do not believe that Jesus Christ was the Lord God of the Old Testament.
+It is used occasionally by others when they want to state something very emphatic, and it's stating what you are as a being: I am.... (whatever).

+We will see how John records for us some of the very emphatic statements of Jesus Christ.
+But first let's go to Exo.
+3:14, because this has an awful lot to do with Who Christ is.
+One of the first difficulties that most pseudo-Christian religions have concerning Jesus Christ is that most of them-some of them do-do not believe that Jesus Christ was the Lord God of the Old Testament.

 You know the account where God called Moses; told him He was going to send him to Egypt.

-Then Moses asked God, 'Who shall I say has sent me?'
-Exodus 3:14: "And God said unto Moses, 'I AM THAT I AM.'...
-[Now, that is perhaps the most literal comparison in the Hebrew and the Greek: 'ego-eimi'-I AM, I AM.
-Here He says: 'I AM that I AM.'] ...and He said, 'Thus shall you say unto the children of Israel, "I AM has sent me unto you" And God said moreover unto Moses, 'Thus shall you say unto the children of Israel, "The LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me unto you."
-This is My name forever, and this is My memorial unto all generations" (vs 14-15).
+Exodus 3:13: "And Moses said to God, 'Behold, when I come to the children of Israel, and shall say to them, "The God of your fathers has sent me to you," and they shall say to me, "What is His name?"
+What shall I say to them?'
+And God said unto Moses, 'I AM THAT I AM.'..." (vs 13-14).
+That is perhaps the most literal comparison in the Hebrew and the Greek: 'ego-eimi'-I AM, I AM.
+Here He says: "...I AM THAT I AM...."

+"...And He said, 'Thus you shall say to the children of Israel, "I AM has sent me to you."
+And God said to Moses again, 'You shall say this to the children of Israel, "The LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.
+This is My name forever, and this is My title from generation to generation."" (vs 14-15).

 This becomes very important when we see what Jesus said and how He said it.
 It also becomes very important in our relationship with God and with Christ, and our relationship in prayer and in study.
-Our daily, personal relationship with God is most important, and that is accomplished through prayer and through study and through living the words of God.
+Our daily, personal relationship with God is most important, and that is accomplished:

+- through prayer

+- through study

+- through living the words of God

 That is how our relationship is established and maintained.

-Now, let's go to the book of John 18:5.
-The reason I want to go to John 18:5, just to begin with, is to show you that in this particular instance we have where the word 'eimi' is used separate from 'ego'-and it's translated in the King James 'I AM' from the 'eimi.'
+The reason I want to go to John 18:5 is to show you that in this particular instance we have where the word 'eimi' is used separate from 'ego'-and it's translated in the King James 'I AM' from the 'eimi.'